KanKusakabe/CHI-2025-Handheld-style-HMD/README.md

 This project provides 3D printable designs for attachments that convert a standard HMD (Meta Quest 3) and its controllers into a handheld system.
 The attachments are designed to be printed using common 3D printers and assembled with a 1/4-inch bolt.

+## WARNING
+Our implementation may damage hardware!
+You use our tools at your own risk and responsibility!
+If you don't like these terms, don't use this file!

 ## Files

 - **Attachment-main.stl**: Attachment for the Meta Quest 3 headset.